guinn8/resume/resume.md

 # Profile

 Embedded Engineer with 3 years of experience developing production-grade C/C++ software for microcontrollers and Linux environments.
 Demonstrated success in leading teams, mentoring interns, and managing complex firmware projects from design to deployment.
+In my spare time I enjoy spending my time skiing in the Rocky Mountains and experimenting with generative AI.
 Based in Calgary, Canada, and seeking opportunities locally, nationally, and internationally.

 # Education